 Aren’t these little DIY Essential Oil Car Diffusers the cutest things in the world?!
 I just love them.
 They’re bright, cheerful, easy to make, and they help freshen your car naturally.
 No more tired evergreen trees hanging from your rearview mirror!

 This post has been updated to integrate some of the useful feedback and information we’ve gathered from our wonderful readers!
-Thank you!

 We were inspired to try them after seeing this darling post for DIY necklaces here.

 All I could think was how it could be used in so many ways to diffuse oils simply: